tatsujb/installFAFscript/README.md

 1. right click on "Supreme Commander - Forged Alliance" in your games Library" -> "SET LAUNCH OPTIONS..." and enter the contents of "the contents of this file are to be pasted in the forged alliance properties launch options" situated in your home folder, just in case, here they are (gallium-nine example) : `PROTON_NO_ESYNC=1, PROTON_DUMP_DEBUG_COMMANDS=1, PROTON_USE_GALLIUM_NINE=1, PROTON_GALLIUM_NINE_MODULEPATH="/usr/lib/i386-linux-gnu/d3d/d3dadapter9.so.1:/usr/lib/x86_64-linux-gnu/d3d/d3dadapter9.so.1" %command%`
 (vanilla proton example) : `PROTON_NO_ESYNC=1, PROTON_DUMP_DEBUG_COMMANDS=1 %command%`
-2. go into "Steam" -> "Setting" -> "Steam Play" -> "Enable Steam Play for all other titles" (Gallium-nine should already be preselected in the drop-down. obv. if you chose normal proton, it will be proton 3.16-7 beta)
+2. go into "Steam" -> "Setting" -> "Steam Play" -> "Enable Steam Play for all other titles" (Gallium-nine should already be preselected in the drop-down. obv. if you chose normal proton, it will be proton 3.16-8 Beta)

 it will ask to restart.